chencuicuifg/Gaussian-Processes-for-Topology-Inference-of-Directed-Graphs/README.md

 main.ipynb: The workflow of the code.
             Contains:  Data processing, Inference, Plot(haven't done yet).

-dataProcessing.ipynb:  Given the graph signal from t=1 to t=T, with considered \Lambda lag, output the training input and output.
+dataProcessing.ipynb: Generate the training input and output, given the graph signal from t=1 to t=T, with considered \Lambda lag.

-Inference.ipynb: Given the input and output, the inference process of the graph topology.
+Inference.ipynb:  The inference process of the graph topology, given the input and output,

+E1_SytheticData.ipynb: Generate the first example data in the paper.

+E2_lorenz96.ipynb: Generate the second example data in the paper.